icosalogic/inverter_driver/README.md

 Having said that, precise control of the switching frequencies is not critical, and for lower switching speeds, the SAMD51 TC instance is both flexible and sufficiently accurate.

+Note that when using the TC instance to generate the MOSFET switching clock, the period you enter is for the clock value to toggle up or down.
+For example, with the 48 MHz input clock, if you want a 1 MHz switching clock, you would enter a period of 24.
+This would result in the clock value being high for 24 ticks, then toggling low for 24 more ticks, for a total of 48 ticks.

 # 4.0 Communications with UI Controller

-Precise control of the inverter is critical, so this inverter driver is not burdened with providing a UI to the end user, nor monitoring slowly changing values like temperatures, etc.
+Precise control of the inverter is critical, so this inverter driver is not burdened with providing a UI to end users, nor monitoring slowly changing values like temperatures, etc.
 Those functions are provided by a separate UI controller, and this section documents the messages exchanged between these two machines that allow them to coordinate their activities.